openmesh-DIY/openmesh-firmware/faqs.md

 ## Is this secure?
 Enough for chatting.
-Not enough for planning a coup.
+Not enough for planning a sudoku or.. things...

 AES-256 is used, but:
 - Key management is manual